pythongurfer/apex-data-labs/src/content/post/search-and-relevance-problems.md

 This was the most critical conceptual step.
 If we simply trained the model to predict the historical `contact_rate`, it would learn to ignore sponsored ads.
 To teach it to blend, we had to create a new, unified target variable—the `objective_label`—that represented our combined business strategy.

+**The Role of `query_id`**: You are correct to ask about `query_id`.
+It is not a *feature* of a document, so it doesn't belong in the feature store table.
+Instead, `query_id` is the **grouping key** used to construct the training data itself.
+For the LambdaMART algorithm to work, it needs to see all the candidate documents that were shown for a specific query, along with their feature vectors and the final outcome (our `objective_label`).
+The `query_id` ties them all together, forming the "query-document groups" that are the fundamental input for any LTR model.

 Our logic was to create a new target that rewarded both successful user connections and successful monetization events.
 For this, we analyzed historical data where we knew the outcome of a search.

 The visualization below shows the data we prepared for the **re-ranking model**.
 This is the "textbook" from which our LambdaMART model will learn.